emilcarr/iOS-Printer-Installer/README.md

     - On the mobile device, open the Settings app.
 Tap "Profile Downloaded", then follow the installation instructions.

 ## Disclaimer

+> [!WARNING]
-This tool does *not* change the system font of the device.
-Changing the system font is not possible on iOS without exploits.
+> This tool does **not** change the system font of the device.
+Changing the system font is **not possible** on iOS without exploits.
+>

-The fonts installed using this tool can only be used within apps that support custom fonts, such as many design apps (Procreate, Keynote, Pages) and text editors (Runestone, Textastic).
+> The fonts installed using this tool can only be used within apps that support custom fonts, such as many design apps (Procreate, Keynote, Pages) and text editors (Runestone, Textastic).